dynexcoin/DynexSDK/README.md

 ## License

-GNU GENERAL PUBLIC LICENSE Version 3
+LICENSED UNDER GNU GENERAL PUBLIC LICENSE Version 3.
+SEE LICENSE FILE IN THE DYNEX PACKAGE

-Released under the Apache License 2.0.
-See LICENSE file.